Greg Jackson

 The legacy

 The game-plan template has influenced every subsequent championship coaching staff.
-AKA, CKB, and ATT all incorporate Jackson Wink-style game-plan elements — though none have matched the systematic depth that Jackson developed.
+AKA, CKB, Tristar, and ATT all incorporate Jackson Wink-style game-plan elements — though none have matched the systematic depth that Jackson developed across his first decade of head-coach work.

 Other coaches